-Design: Shannon & Andrew's Calligraphy Wedding Stationery Suite
+Design: Shannon & Andrew's Wedding Stationery

 Shannon and Andrew's stationery was very special to me as they are close friends of mine and I wanted it to speak directly to who they are—classy, sophisticated, and fun loving.
 We began with their save the dates, pulling inspiration from modern calligraphy and Monet's Haystacks.
 Keeping them black and white allowed them to be elegant while we pulled in a more organic textured paper to be sure to display that softer romantic feel.

 A few months later, we began working on what their wedding invitations would look like.
 We thought sticking with the feel of calligraphy would help tie the two pieces together so I decided it was time to actually learn real calligraphy.
 I have used the pen and ink medium before for a drawing style I was trying out during my college years.
 Never had I actually done calligraphy with it though.
 I spent a lot of time practicing to feel comfortable and strong enough to pull through on these invites.
 Honestly, it was a moment I was really proud of myself for pushing my comforts and limits to try something new.
 It paid off.
 I now have such a love for calligraphy and have done a few more projects since that involve the medium expanding my hand lettering styles.

 Besides the calligraphy, the invites included small decorative elements and were printed on a creamy colored acquerello paper to add another layer to the design with a great clean texture.
 To finish off the bundle, we wrapped them in the belly band displaying their custom monogram.